How much financial autonomy should you give an AI agent? The answer is simpler than most people think.Documentation Index

 Progressive Trust

-- Small real funds — Fund with $10–50 on mainnet.
+- Small real funds — Fund with $10–50.
 Verify the agent does what you expect.

 - Working amount — Once you trust the behavior, fund what the use case actually needs.